StarRocks/starrocks/docs/en/loading/Kafka-connector-starrocks.md

 - Compared with Routine Load which only supports loading data in CSV, JSON, and Avro formats, Kafka connector can load data in more formats, such as Protobuf.
 As long as data can be converted into JSON and CSV formats using Kafka Connect's converters, data can be loaded into StarRocks via the Kafka connector.
 - Customize data transformation, such as Debezium-formatted CDC data.
 - Load data from multiple Kafka topics.
-- Load data from Confluent cloud.
+- Load data from Confluent Cloud.
 - Need finer control over load batch sizes, parallelism, and other parameters to achieve a balance between load speed and resource utilization.

 ## Preparations

 ### Set up Kafka environment

-Both self-managed Apache Kafka clusters and Confluent cloud are supported.
+Both self-managed Apache Kafka clusters and Confluent Cloud are supported.

 - For a self-managed Apache Kafka cluster, you can refer to [Apache Kafka quickstart](https://kafka.apache.org/quickstart) to quickly deploy a Kafka cluster.
 Kafka Connect is already integrated into Kafka.
-- For Confluent cloud, make sure that you have a Confluent account and create a cluster.
+- For Confluent Cloud, make sure that you have a Confluent account and have created a cluster.

 ### Download Kafka connector